-The TFET program is a teacher-training initiative that provides professional development opportunities for kindergarten and primary school teachers in Ghana through a 14-module program comprised of videos, interactive training materials, classroom learning materials, and in-person trainings.
+The TFET program is a teacher-training initiative that provides professional development opportunities for kindergarten and primary school teachers in Ghana, through a 14-module program comprising videos, interactive training materials, classroom learning materials, and in-person training.

 The TFET program was created after observing the lack of training opportunities provided to teachers in the low-fee private schools participating in the IDP Rising Schools Program.
 Low-fee private schools are independent schools started by individuals to serve local communities without many options for good quality education.
 They charge affordable fees that allow them to maintain their operations, but because school proprietors lack the capacity to offer continuous professional development, teachers often rely on rote learning teaching methods.

 The 14 TFET modules demonstrate alternative child-centered techniques that promote children’s social and emotional development, critical and creative thinking, and learning through play.
-With the LEGO Foundation’s belief in play being one of the most important aspects of children’s upbringing, 300 LEGO® play boxes containing LEGO® DUPLO® bricks to encourage a playful mindset and expand creative thinking were included to support implementing learning through play in the TFET program.
+With the LEGO Foundation’s belief in play being one of the most important aspects of children’s upbringing, 300 LEGO® play boxes containing LEGO® DUPLO® bricks were included, to support implementing learning through play in the TFET program.